shorepine/alles/README.md

 `"Pgm Change Bank"`: set to "Bank 1" and then use `PROGRAM CHANGE` messages to set the tone.
 Bank `1` and `PGM` 1 is a sine wave, 2 is a square, and so on like the `w` parameter above. `Bank 2` and onwards are the FM patches. `Bank 2` and `PGM 1` is the first FM patch. `Bank 2 PGM 2` is the second patch. `BANK X PGM Y` is the `(128*(X-2) + (Y-1))` patch.

 MIDI messages will have the default latency added to allow for sync between all your synths.
-If you want to directly control a synth, and disable the mesh, hold down the `BOOT` button after applying power like in the Testing section above.
-This will disable wifi and immediately play each MIDI message on the connected synth.